 Articles From the Chairman - Avner Shalev

-Two generations have passed since the end of World War II.
-Today we live in an age of information, instant communication and progressive technology.
-The benefits to be garnered from the free flow of heterogeneous information - which can be overwhelming on a day-to-day basis - are counterbalanced by an unavoidable side effect: the creation of short memories.
-Young people today regard the past not in the sense of where they have come from, but rather as a bygone series of events which are "past," while they themselves are living "post."
+We live in an age of instant communication and progressive technology.
+The world is rapidly advancing through the third millennium under the pressure of an open-market economy, hyper-consumerism, a world communications revolution and a flood of boundary-reducing tourism.
+However, the benefits to be garnered from the free flow of diverse information are counterbalanced by an unavoidable side effect: the creation of short memories.
+Many youths today regard history not in the sense of where they have come from, but rather as a bygone series of events that are "past," while they themselves are living "post."
 This viewpoint is dangerous in that it is disjunctive rather than connective.

-Every visitor leaves Yad Vashem with a personal impression of an event that has universal dimensions.
-The new museum complex reinforces the commitment of Jewish visitors to their people and their ethical brotherhood with other nations.
-Non-Jewish visitors will empathize with the fate of the Jewish people, and will be inspired to join the drive to a more humane future for humanity as a whole.
+Yad Vashem has always believed in providing youngsters with the history of the Holocaust from a Jewish perspective, while encouraging every visitor to consider the Holocaust's universal dimensions.
+Yad Vashem's Museum Complex reinforces the commitment of Jewish visitors to their people as well as their ethical brotherhood with other nations; non-Jewish visitors, on the other hand, leave with a greater empathy for the fate of the Jewish people, and are hopefully inspired to join the drive towards a more ethical future for humanity as a whole.